lachlanmcdonald/magicavoxel-shaders/README.md

 <h3 id="soil_shader">Soil</h3>

 ```
-xs soil [index] [n]
+xs soil [index] [headroom]
-xs soil2 [index] [n]
+xs soil2 [index] [headroom]
+xs soil3 [headroom]
 ```

 <img src="/img/soil.png?raw=true" alt="" width="200"><img src="/img/soil_2.png?raw=true" alt="" width="200">

-The `soil` and `soil2` shaders adds voxels, set to the color passed as `index`, on top of voxels matching your selected colour.
+The `soil` and `soil2` shaders adds voxels, set to the color passed as `index`, on top of voxels matching your selected colour. `soil` adds voxels, set as the selected color, on top of all voxels.

-- Voxels are only added if there empty space.
-By default, voxels are added if there is at least one empty space above, however you can adjust the number of voxels that are checked with `n`.
+- Voxels are only added where there is empty space.
+By default, voxels are added if there is at least one empty space above, however you can adjust the number of voxels that are checked with `headroom`.
 - `soil2` is similar to `soil`, except voxels are replaced instead of added on top.

 <h3 id="case_shader">Case</h3>